Christian Life: The Correct Way to Teach One’s Child and Be a Caring Mother

 God Holds Sovereignty Over My Daughter’s Destiny

-In August 2017, I was fortunate enough to accept God’s work of.
+In August 2017, I was fortunate enough to accept God’s work of the last days.
 At a gathering, I opened up to my sister and fellowshiped with her about how I was supposed to educate my daughter, a matter that had always given me such a headache.
 The sister shared with me a passage of God’s word, “People know that they are powerless and hopeless in this life, that they will not have another chance, another hope, to stand out from others, and that they have no choice but to accept their fates.
 And so they project all their hopes, their unrealized desires and ideals, onto the next generation, hoping that their offspring can help them achieve their dreams and realize their desires; that their daughters and sons will bring glory to the family name, become important, rich, or famous; in short, they want to see their children’s fortunes soar.
 People’s plans and fantasies are perfect; do they not know that the number of children they have, their children’s appearance, abilities, and so forth, are not for them to decide, that their children’s fates do not at all rest in their palms?
 Humans are not the masters of their own fate, yet they hope to change the fates of the younger generation; they are powerless to escape their own fates, yet they try to control those of their sons and daughters.
 Are they not overestimating themselves?
-Is this not human foolishness and ignorance?” (“God Himself, the Unique III”).
+Is this not human foolishness and ignorance?” (“, the Unique III”).

 God’s words are so real—this was exactly how I had been thinking.
 I had always thought that, because I had no college degree myself, I had no opportunity to stand out in life, and so I put all my hopes onto my daughter.
 I wanted to depend on my own efforts to train my daughter well, to lay good foundations for her while she was still young, so that in the future she would get into a good college and have good future prospects.
 Therefore, before my daughter was even born, I did antenatal training.
 And after she started school, I micromanaged her, pressed her and pressured her, forcing her to study according to the study program I’d drawn up for her.
 I ended up placing a lot of pressure on her, and not only did her grades not improve, but her personality was becoming more and more solitary and unsociable, she lost the joy an innocent, naive child should have had, and she was becoming increasingly distant from me.
 This was all caused by me not understanding God’s sovereignty and wanting instead to rely on my own abilities to improve my child’s grades.
 Now I understand that people’s destinies were long ago ruled and preordained by God, and whether or not my child would have good prospects in the future was not up to me—it was all in God’s hands.
 I had no control over my own destiny, and yet had still wanted to change my daughter’s destiny through my own efforts.
 I really was so arrogant, ignorant and foolish!